 Unity Mars brings AR creation right into the Unity Editor.
 In addition to providing a unique set of samples, the Simulation view enables drag-and-drop functionality to produce and place AR content, as well as the ability to visualize markers for image tracking-based applications.

-If you want to write scripts, Unity MARS is built on top of AR Foundation so that you can access all the unique platform features and functionalities through provider interfaces.
-You can also link directly into MARS components and the MARS query and data API via scripts.
+If you want to write scripts, Unity Mars is built on top of AR Foundation so that you can access all the unique platform features and functionalities through provider interfaces.
+You can also link directly into Unity Mars components and the Unity Mars query and data API via scripts.

-Let’s look at two ways to trigger an animation when a MARS object finds a match for its conditions: The first demonstrates how to use the MARS Component Action, whereas the second involves a custom script.
+Let’s look at two ways to trigger an animation when a Unity Mars object finds a match for its conditions: The first demonstrates how to use the MARS Component Action, whereas the second involves a custom script.

 To accomplish the same thing in code, you can store a reference to the proxy component and subscribe to the MatchChanged event.
 Check the callback to see if the query result is null.
 If it’s not null, this means that a match has been found.
 From there, you can call SetTrigger on the animator passing through the Trigger Name.